 West syndrome can limit the normal development of baby’s and cause them to lose the ability of rolling over, sitting, or babbling.
-Most children with infantile spasms experience intellectual disabilities later in life and some develop autism.
-Most children with West syndrome, even if the spasms cease, will eventually develop other kinds of epilepsy like Lennox-Gastaut syndrome.
+Most children with infantile spasms experience intellectual disabilities later in life and some develop autism3.
+Most children with West syndrome, even if the spasms cease, will eventually develop other kinds of epilepsy like Lennox-Gastaut syndrome2.

 Findings: Effects of Cannabis on West Syndrome

-CBD’s capability to reduce or eliminate seizures is due to its activation of the cannabinoid receptor 1 (CB1).
-When stimulated, the CB1 receptor dampens neurotransmission and produces an overall reduction in neuronal excitability[7,13].
+Studies suggest that the ability of cannabinoids to reduce or eliminate seizures is due to their interaction with the endocannabinoid system’s cannabinoid receptor 1 (CB1).
+When stimulated, the CB1 receptor dampens neurotransmission and produces an overall reduction in neuronal excitability1,4.

 States That Have Approved Medical Marijuana for West Syndrome